Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - On-the-fly residency.
 Barcelona.
 Jack Armitage.

 # Presentations
+- "Agentology for Organology: Cyber-, Bio-, & Eco-Semiotic Perspectives on Instrumental Agency" Jack Armitage at *Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media*, May 11 2023, Harvard University Department of Music, Cambridge, MA
 - “Keynote at ICLC 2021” Thor Magnusson at the *International Conference on Live Coding 2021*
 - “In Between the Analogue and the Digital” Thor Magnusson in a panel session at the *International Conference on Live Interfaces*.
 ICLI 2022.
 - “Sound Seed Automata” Victor Shepardson at *HLCI Workshop 2021*